oltdaniel/attiny-playground/README.md

 ## Projects

+> **NOTE**: The schematics for each project can be found in its own source file in form of a comment.

 - **LED Flicker**: Connect an LED with PB4 and GND of the ATtiny, compile with `./build.sh c led` and flash with `./build.sh f led` and observe.
+- **LED Button Polling**: Turn on the LED on PB4 if a button signal is given on PB0, else turn it off.
+Compile with `./build.sh c led_button_polling` and flash with `./build.sh f led_button_polling` and observe.

 ## LICENSE